 - The UFW Foundation is working to ensure that the people that feed us are able to benefit from the bills being proposed at the federal level.

 - The UFW Foundation sent an open letter to all agricultural employers on March 17 urging them to take proactive steps to ensure the safety of farm workers, protect buyers and safeguard consumers.

-- Coalition of legal service providers and community organizations demand release of people held in ICE detention centers in northern and central California amid rapid spread of COVID-19.
+- A coalition of legal service providers and community organizations demand the release of people held in ICE detention centers in northern and central California amid the rapid spread of COVID-19

-If you think you are sick call your health care provider before seeking medical care
+If you think you are sick call your health care provider before seeking medical care.
+See Symptoms HERE

 What if I don’t have health insurance and I need screening or treatment for COVID-19?

 - Check with your local community health center or hospital to see if fees for testing can be waived.